eeb313-2019/Group-4-Birds/README.md

 # Repo Content

-Folders called Doc and Plot/Mock contained our origincal hypotheses, predictions and possible figures, but we did not focus on all the questions in our final project.
+Folders called Doc and Plot/Mock contained our original hypotheses, predictions and possible figures, but we did not focus on all the questions in our final project.
 Please find our final report on the first page.
-The code and raw datasets can be found in the foler 'Code and raw datasets'.
+The code and raw datasets can be found in the folder 'Code and raw datasets'.